javeriairfan0686/family-office-rag-pipeline/README.md

 This "record-as-document" approach works well here because:
 - Each record is already a self-contained intelligence unit
 - We want full records returned, not fragments
-- Average document is ~300-500 tokens — well within embedding limits
+- Average document is ~986 chars — well within embedding limits

-Metadata (region, AUM, check sizes, co-invest, ESG etc.) is stored separately in ChromaDB for fast pre-filtering if needed.
+Metadata (region, AUM, check sizes, co-invest, ESG etc.) is stored separately in fo_metadata.json for reference alongside retrieved results.

 ---